scipy-conference/scipy-conference/mailings/conference_announcement.rst

 interest to attendees.
 This year, we are excited to present a job fair for the first time!

+For more information please visit our website: https://conference.scipy.org/scipy2014/

 Specialized Tracks
 ------------------